 I’d love to help you calm your racing mind, soothe your inner critic, focus on what’s good and working as much as what is not, enhance your relationships (not only with your self but also with others), let go of self-sabotaging behaviour and take up simple strategies that will boost your happiness.

 With an MSc in Mindfulness-based Approaches to Healthcare, I share evidence-based practices which I’ve seen work in the life of my clients as well as myself.

-I’ve worked on three continents in the education & training, business, not-for-profit and mental health sectors, and found that whether it’s been tutoring award-winning politicians, teaching doctors, psychologists and psychiatrists mindfulness-based cognitive therapy, delivering mindfulness training to health professionals in high-security mental health units and prisons, tutoring postgrads training to be school counsellors, or running seminars for business, it’s collaborating with others to alleviate mental suffering and create the inner conditions needed to thrive that is what I’m about.
+I’ve worked on three continents in the education, business, not-for-profit and mental health sectors.
+I’ve tutored award-winning politicians, taught doctors, psychologists and psychiatrists mindfulness-based cognitive therapy in private settings, high-security mental health units or prisons.
+I’ve tutored postgrads training to be school counsellors, and run seminars for business.